luizlenharo/hackMeridian/README.md

 ## ✨ Key Features
 - **User Profiles:** Create a profile specifying allergies, dietary restrictions (e.g., gluten-free, vegan), and religious requirements (e.g., Kosher, Halal).
-- **Verified Listings:** Search for restaurants and dishes with a "Blockchain Verified" seal of approval.
 - **Transparent History:** View the complete verification history of any item, including who the auditor was and when the verification occurred.
-- **Auditor Dashboard:** A dedicated portal for certified auditors to submit their findings to the blockchain.
 - **Immutable Trust:** Once a verification is on the blockchain, it cannot be altered or deleted.

 ## ⚙️ How It Works